opnsense/docs/source/manual/ndproxy.rst

 1. **LAN Client**

    The IPv6 client on the LAN (e.g., with address ``2001:db8::200/64``) initiates a ping to an IPv6-only destination on the internet.
    The client sends the ICMPv6 Echo Request to its default gateway, which is the CPE router's LAN interface (``fe80::1``).

 2. **CPE Router**

    The CPE router receives the packet on its LAN interface and forwards it out through its WAN interface (``2001:db8::2/128`` or ``fe80::2/64``) towards the PE router.
 Since the packet is destined for an external network, the CPE router uses its routing table to send the packet upstream.

 3. **PE Router**

-   The PE router forwards the packet to the intended internet destination.
+   The PE router receives the packet on CUSTOMER and forwards it to the intended internet destination in PEERING.
    The external host responds with an ICMPv6 Echo Reply, which is routed back to the PE router.

-   To deliver the Echo Reply to the LAN client (``2001:db8::200``), the PE router needs to resolve the client's IPv6 address to a link-layer (MAC) address.
-The PE router sends a NDP **Neighbor Solicitation** message for ``2001:db8::200`` out of its interface connected to the CPE router (the WAN interface of the CPE router).
+   To deliver the Echo Reply to the LAN client (``2001:db8::200``), the PE router must resolve the client's IPv6 address to a link-layer (MAC) address.
+   The PE router sends a NDP **Neighbor Solicitation** message for ``2001:db8::200`` out of its CUSTOMER interface to the WAN interface of the CPE router.

 4. **Role of ndproxy**

     - The **ndproxy** service on the CPE router listens for NDP messages on both WAN and LAN interfaces.
     - When the Neighbor Solicitation arrives at the CPE router's WAN interface, **ndproxy** intercepts it and proxies it to the LAN interface.
     - The LAN client receives the Neighbor Solicitation and responds with a Neighbor Advertisement, providing its MAC address.
-    - **ndproxy** proxies this Neighbor Advertisement back to the WAN interface, sending it to the PE router.
+    - **ndproxy** proxies this Neighbor Advertisement back to the WAN interface, sending it to the PE router's CUSTOMER interface.
-    - The PE router now has the necessary link-layer information to forward the Echo Reply to the LAN client.
+    - The PE router now has the necessary link-layer information to forward the ICMP Echo Reply to the LAN client.